wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

    configured root key trust anchor.
 Once the zone data has been verified as being the IANA root zone, the resolver can begin operation using the steps defined in {{RFC8806}} can be followed.
+   The contents of the fetched zone MUST NOT be used until after ZONEMD verification is complete and successful.

 /* ED(WH): I think this must be a biz and actually replace 8806, because other 8806 is an experimental protocol still */